29 Amazing Things To Do In La Paz, Mexico + Travel Tips

 11. Take a day trip to La Ventana

-It is a resort town at about 1-hour of a beautiful drive from La Paz.
+It is a resort town about 1 hour’s drive from La Paz.

-The road is just surreal, among cactus and limestones rocks.
+The road is surreal, winding through cacti and limestone rocks.

-La Ventana is a tiny laid-back town, a paradise for kite surfers because it’s always windy.
+La Ventana used to be a tiny, laid-back town, a paradise for kite surfers because it’s always windy, with just a few accommodation and a camping site.
+Well, not anymore.

 12. Swim with the sea lions in Isla Espiritu Santo

-There are 2 main tours you can do from La Paz and they are by boat.
-If you love being in the water those are for you.
+There are two main tours you can do from La Paz, and they are by boat.
+If you love being in the water, those are for you.

 Espíritu Santo is a one-day boat tour -a 1h 1/2 ride in the beautiful bay in the Sea of Cortes to the island of Espíritus Santo so popular for its funny inhabitants, playful sea lions that would swim with you and bite your fins or your go pro.
 The time you spend with them is short but totally worth it.

-The tour leaves from La Paz around noon and ends around 5.30/6.00 pm.
+The tour departs from La Paz around noon and concludes around 5:30/6:00 pm.

-You will stop at a nice deserted beach to have your lunch which is included and it is normally based on ceviche and crackers, sandwiches, and some fruit.
+You will stop at a nice, deserted beach to have your lunch, which is included.
+It is normally based on ceviche, crackers, sandwiches, and some fruit.

 13. Swim with whale sharks

-This tour is seasonal for obvious reasons, as these gentle giants of the sea are in the area only in winter until the end of March-April, basically for the entire high season.
+This tour is seasonal for obvious reasons, as these gentle giants of the sea are in the area only from December until the end of March or April, essentially for the entire high season.

 The tour lasts about 1h 30 minutes as it takes only 15 minutes to reach the whale shark zone.

-The boat captain will know where to go and look for them and when he finds them he will move along their way for you to be able to swim with them more times.
+The boat captain will know where to go and look for them, and when he finds them, he will move along their route so that you can swim with them more often.

 This is one of the only 2 places where you can swim with the whale sharks in Mexico.

-The other one is in from the Riviera Maya as they swim between Holbox island and Isla Mujeres and they are also seasonal.
-You can check out how and when to swim with whale sharks in the Riviera Maya on this post.
+The other one is from the Riviera Maya as they swim between Holbox Island and Isla Mujeres, and they are also seasonal.
+You can check out how and when to swim with whale sharks in the Riviera Maya.

 14. Hike el Cerro de la Calavera